HATE-Company/Minting-9/README.md

 Prototype: https://www.figma.com/proto/2uH4hqiyQBsi5zTdGdxXQP/Hate-Company-Design-Case?type=design&node-id=313-147&scaling=scale-down-width&page-id=0%3A1

 Please note that we expect the responsive delivery of the submitted design.
-To grant you access to the Figma file, I have added your email address.
-If you can provide your GitHub username, I will invite you to the repository.

 You can use frameworks like react/next/tailwindcss.
 Please add your live link to repo.

 Deadline: June 16, 2023